I’ve been to Sagada a total of six times. The first was in 2002, and the most recent was in December of 2018.

 You can stay connected in the Philippines by getting a sim card or renting a pocket wifi device.
 Personally, we prefer the latter but either way is fine.
 Between the two, buying a sim card is cheaper.
 Assuming you’ll be entering the Philippines through Manila, you can arrange for either in advance and pick them up from Ninoy Aquino International Airport or have them delivered to your hotel.
 Follow the links to buy a sim card or rent a pocket wifi device through Klook.

 2. Get Travel Insurance

-If you’re a non-Filipino, then I strongly suggest you get travel insurance before visiting Sagada or anywhere else in the Philippines for that matter.
+If you’re a non-Filipino, then I think it’s a good idea to get travel insurance before your trip to the Philippines, especially if you’ll be visiting less developed places like Sagada or Batad.
 The fact is, you never know what can happen.
-In a place like Sumaguing Cave where you can easily lose your footing, having travel insurance will be a godsend.
+In Sumaguing Cave for example, you can easily lose your footing and hurt yourself so having travel insurance will be a godsend.

 3. Register & Hire Guides Only from the Tourism Office

 As previously advised, the first thing you should do upon arriving in Sagada is to register at the tourism office and pay the one-time environmental fee of PHP 50.
 This will go towards the preservation of the environment.

 By law, tourists are required to hire guides only through the tourism office.
 That way they have a record of where you are to better ensure your safety.
 If I understand correctly, the guides here are on a rotation basis to make it fair for everyone.
 Don’t mess up their system and put yourself in danger by hiring unregistered guides.
 Because if something happens to you, then they may have no way of helping you if they don’t have a record of your whereabouts.